 - The Interview

 - After Your First Job

-A business which hosts startups on its premises and gives them support (finance, advice etc.) in exchange for a few or equity to accelerate their growth.
+A business which hosts startups on its premises and gives them support (finance, advice etc.) in exchange for equity to accelerate their growth.

 Artificial intelligence.
 The simulation of human intelligence by machines or computers.

 An individual who provides capital for a startup, normally in exchange for equity in that startup.

 A business that has been financed by an angel investor.